 The next day easy riding and smooth tarmac continued.
 A beautiful descent with views on Coropuna volcano made for fast progress.
-Only once we left the main road and turned left 5 km before Mauca Llacta, tarmac switched to dirt again.
+Only once we left the main road to reach Mauca Llacta, tarmac switched to dirt again.

-On this section between Mauca llacta to the highest point at 4800, we also had to cross a few streams.
+In this section between Mauca llacta to the highest point at 4800, we crossed a few streams.
 Nothing big though, so only one of us had to get in the water.
 The rest of this section is desolate and bare pampa with some alpacas and vicunas roaming the plain.

 Although this descent could have been one of the highlights of the route, we suffered quite a bit.
 Hail, winds and freezing temperatures made it a very cold descent.
-In fact, it was so cold, in hindsight we realised Pim had symptoms of pre-stage hypothermia.
+In fact, it was so cold Pim had symptoms of pre-stage hypothermia.
 Luckily, Nienke was wise enough to force Pim to stop and put on extra down jackets and dry clothes.

 After this short break, both our hydraulic Magura rim breaks weren’t working.
 Something we never experienced before.
 The wet conditions combined with freezing temperatures must have cooled the rims down.
 A thin layer of ice might have been stuck on the rims.
 After a few minutes of pumping the brakes, while going very slow of course, the brakes started working properly again.
 We cautiously made our way down to Andagua.

-We found a hostel with a promise of a hot shower and wifi.
-Instead, we got a sort of luke warm shower, no wifi and a leaking roof over our head.
+We found a hostel with the promise of a hot shower and wifi.
+Instead, we got a sort of lukewarm shower, no wifi and a leaking roof over our head.
 It was however still so much better than being outside after being so cold in the descent.
-We had considered taking a rest day, because of the intense day before, but opted instead for a half day ride the next day.
+We had considered taking a rest day, because of the intense day before, but opted instead for a half-day ride the next day.

 The road from Andagua down into to valley provided some incredible views over different volcanic wonders.
-The valley is filled with cones, small lava domes and is covered with a blanket of an old lavaflow.
-This basaltic lava field is about 100-150 m thick and covers an area surface of about 100 km2.
+The valley is filled with cones, small lava domes and is covered with a blanket of an old lava flow.
+This basaltic lava field is about 100-150 meters thick and covers an area surface of about 100 km2.

-While the original cones and canyons route follows the road all the way down, back to an altitude of 2500m, we decided to take a short cut on the AR-762 road.
+While the original cones and canyons route follows the road all the way down, back to an altitude of 2500m, we decided to take a short cut.
 It would be shorter, less climbing and above all, the road goes directly through the Valle de los Volcanes and lava field.

 We don’t know what we missed of the original cones and canyons route by taking this short cut, but we do know what we got in return.
 A beautiful section of good dirt road into Chachas, with a big waterfall for a perfect snack break spot and a river crossing which was perfectly rideable.

-We stayed in a lovely home stay and same as before, this woman hugged us and provided us with all the information we needed.
-She was a bit worried about our plans to go up into the mountains because of the bad weather the last few days.
+We stayed in a lovely homestay and same as before, this woman hugged us and provided us with all the information we needed.
+She was a bit worried about our plans to go up into the mountains because of the bad weather in the last few days.